First Aid for Scalding: How to Treat Hot Water Burn Injury

 Seek Medical Attention

-While most minor hot water burns can be treated at home, it's crucial to recognize when medical attention is necessary.
+While most minor hot water burns are treated at home, it's crucial to recognize when medical attention is necessary.
 Seek immediate medical help if:

-• The burn covers a large area or is deep.
+• The boiling water burn covers a large area or is deep.

-• The burn affects sensitive areas like the face, hands, feet, or genitals.
+• The boiling water burn affects sensitive areas like the face, hands, feet, or genitals.

-• The burn causes blisters or the skin appears charred or white.
+• The boiling water burn causes blisters or the skin appears charred or white.

 • The person is experiencing severe pain or signs of shock, such as rapid breathing, weakness, or confusion.